 Digital Business – What is it?

-Digital business is about innovation
+Digital commerce is about innovation

-Examples of concrete manifestations of digital business:
+Examples of tangible manifestations of digital commerce:

-• new digital distribution channels (e.g., online stores or connections to marketplaces)
+• new digital distribution channels (e.g. online stores or connections to marketplaces)

-• new digital products and services (e.g., software services, service platforms, loyalty portals)
+• new digital products and services (e.g. software services, service platforms, loyalty portals)

-• modernising sales and customer service (e.g., AI-based customer service, configurators, digital sales toolkits)
+• modernising sales and customer service (e.g. AI-based customer service, configurators, digital sales toolkits)

 • building a digital ecosystem in collaboration with various partners

-The eight areas of digital business
+The eight areas of digital commerce

 Area